Top Skip to Content

 VENOUS DUPLEX

 A venous duplex is a vascular ultrasound that shows how blood is moving through the veins of your arms and legs.
-This test is commonly used to search for blood clots and to examine varicose veins in the legs.
+This test is commonly used to search for blood clots.
 It is used to evaluate for pain and swelling in the arms or legs.

 ARTERIAL DUPLEX